 Except.
 I have found myself identifying more and more with the Elder Son, particularly as I have got older.
 I have gone from hearing the Parable in my teens and thinking “what an idiot” in reference to the Elder Son, to now positively identifying with him and wanting to say to him: “I get it.
 I completely understand you.”
 His pain is apparent in his anger.
 In his own way, he has as much as a return journey to make as the younger son.
 He just doesn’t know it yet.

 There have certainly been several times in my life when I have identified with the Prodigal.
-Those occasional 5am-moments-of-reckoning when I have realised with a sinking feeling that the narrative of my life is slipping away from where it was called to be.
+Those occasional 5am-moments-of-reckoning when I have realized with a sinking feeling that the narrative of my life is slipping away from where it was called to be.
 A return journey must be made, an anxious one, not confident of the grace that might be granted, but hopeful all the same.
 These moments stand out because they are so clearly definable.
 They are black-and-white, before-and-after, misery-to-forgiveness.
 They are like signposts through my teens and twenties; here, they say, you turned back, and you were forgiven.
-They demand gratitude, because gratitude springs so naturally because you know you were forgiven much.
+They demand gratitude because gratitude springs so naturally because you know you were forgiven much.

 Because I can roll out a litany of Things I Didn’t Do in my mind.
 The temptations that I didn’t give into, because actually, they were quite easy not to.
 The other sacrifices that I made that really, really hurt but I still wonder at the point of them.
 The times I did the right thing and life was boring because of it.
 The times I said to God, I have done everything right, given you everything I could, sweated and toiled for You, and for what?!
 You still treat me like this?!